 The Revenue Division is responsible for the receipt and accounting of all monies received by the City.
 The following programs are also managed by the Revenue Division.
 The treasury function involves the daily reconciliation of bank activity, investment of excess funds at reasonable rates while ensuring that funds are available as needed.
 Business License Administration also falls under the Revenue Division.
 This entails the enforcement of the business license ordinance on all businesses doing business within the City of Monterey, maintaining accurate records, and annually coordinating the license renewal process.

-Businesses with minimum rent to the City complete a quarterly percentage report and mail it along with remittance to the Revenue office.
+Monterey businesses with minimum rent must complete a quarterly percentage report.
+Mail report along with remittance to the Revenue office.

 Dog licenses are processed by the Revenue office.
 Download a dog license form in fillable Adobe PDF format.
 Complete separate dog license applications for each dog.